-- Ubuntu 18.04 LTS 64-bit running on Intel® Xeon® CPU E5-2620v3 processor - Ubuntu 18.04 LTS 64-bit running on z14 processor
+• Ubuntu 16.04 LTS 64-bit running on Intel® Xeon® E5 processor

-The Ubuntu 18.04 OpenSSL Cryptographic Module is compiled to use the support from the processor and assembly code for AES, SHA and GHASH operations to enhance the performance of the module.
+The Ubuntu 16.04 OpenSSL Cryptographic Module is compiled to use the support from the processor and assembly code for AES, SHA and GHASH operations to enhance the performance of the module.
 Different implementations can be invoked by using a processor capability mask in the operational environment.
 Please note that only one AES, SHA and/or GHASH implementation can be executed in runtime.